United Kingdom Mortgage/Loan Broker Market Size and Share

 By Distribution Channel: Digital Transformation Accelerates Online Growth

-Offline advice kept 66.91% UK mortgage broker market share in 2024, serving clients who value in-person reassurance for six-figure liabilities.
+Offline advice kept 66.91% of the United Kingdom mortgage broker market share in 2024, serving clients who value in-person reassurance for six-figure liabilities.
 Face-to-face channels ease coordination with surveyors and solicitors, smoothing chains in complex cases.

-Online platforms are projected to rise at 10.22% CAGR as borrowers embrace 24/7 eligibility engines and video consultations.
+Online platforms are projected to rise at a 10.22% CAGR as borrowers embrace 24/7 eligibility engines and video consultations.
 Habito, Trussle, and similar pioneers combine algorithms with human advisers for nuanced guidance.
-Hybrid models deliver digital speed plus personal touch, setting service expectations across the UK mortgage broker market.
+Hybrid models deliver digital speed plus personal touch, setting service expectations across the United Kingdom mortgage broker market.

 Geography Analysis